What Is the HAMMER Lab All About?

 - Nick Dawson (MS Student)

-Here’s a video snippet of a HAMMER Lab member, Doug Spiker, talking about his help seeking research during a recent FRED Talk at UK:
+Here’s a video snippet of a HAMMER Lab member, Doug Spiker, talking about his help seeking research during a FRED Talk at UK:

 How Does the Hammer Lab Function?